wavefrontHQ/docs/pages/doc/ingestion_policies.md

        The threshold percentage becomes visible in the ingestion policy alert chart.

-       You can skip the other settings.
+       You can skip the other settings in the **Conditions** panel.
 2. Optionally, in the **Recipients** panel, specify [who will receive the alert notifications](alerts_manage.html#step-3-specify-recipients) and click **Next**.
 3. In the **Alert Name and Tags** panel, enter a name for the alert and, optionally, [tags](tags_overview.html#object-tags-tags-on-alerts-dashboards-events-and-sources) and click **Next**.

-After you create the ingestion policy, the associated alert will be available on the ingestion policy dashboard and on the Alerts page.
+After you create the ingestion policy, the associated alert will be available on the ingestion policy dashboard and on the Alerts Browser page.

 ### Step 3: Name and Activate the Ingestion Policy
 In the **Create** panel, enter a name for the policy and, optionally, a description and click **Create**.

 ## Edit an Ingestion Policy

-After you create an ingestion policy, if you need, for example, to increase the PPS limit or add accounts or point tags, you can edit the policy.
+After you create an ingestion policy, if you need, for example, to increase the PPS limit, or add more accounts or point tags, you can edit the policy.

 {% include note.html content="You cannot change the policy scope.
 You can change only the assigned objects from that scope."%}

 1. Log in to your Wavefront instance as a Super Admin user.
 2. From the gear icon <i class="fa fa-cog"/> on the toolbar, select **Usage and Subscriptions**.
 3. On the **Ingestion Policies** tab, click the ellipsis icon next to the policy that you want to edit and select **Edit**.
-4. In each panel, apply the necessary changes and click **Next**, and in the **Policy Name and Description** panel, click **Save**.
+4. In each panel, apply the necessary changes and click **Next**.
+5. In the **Policy Name and Description** panel, click **Save**.

 {% include note.html content="Removing the PPS limit dissociates the alert from the ingestion policy and deletes the alert."%}